-Supplementary: (None) An explanation for embedding Key Traprogramme: Key transferable skills are an integral purchased learning.
+Supplementary: (None) An explanation for embedding Key Traprogramme: Key transferable skills are an integral power work based learning.
 These are tested part of the students personal a and academic : developmen t as well as their engag gement with Employment Related Skills: Interacts effectively with a team giving and receiving information and ideas and modifying responses where appropriate.
 Is aware of personal and responsibility and professional codes of conduct.
 (SEEC 2010) Have interpersonal skills of effective listening, negotiation, persuasion and presentation.
 (GBM 3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Show understanding of operational process and strategies.
 Recognise the impact of macro and micro economic changes might have on a business.
 Evaluate marketing strategies.
 Understand the impact of human resources management practices on an organisation Work as an effective member of a team, communicate with colleagues, take personal responsibility, be self- Primary: Workshops, seminars, Work Based Learning, Role Play, Lecture, tutorials, Assessments, Feedback Secondary/ Supplementary: Feedback and appraisal with placement organisation A3, A4, A5 ILO3, ILO4, ILO5 Work-based Learning related assignments Written Reports / Essays.
-HIGH2057 HIGH2042 HIGH2039 HIGH2103

-aware and self-manage in terms of

-time planning and personal

-behaviour

-An explanation for embedding Employ programme: ment Related Skills through T eaching & Le earning and A ssessment at this level of the

-Employment related skills are linked to

-such as marketing or use economic m

-set is tested through the breadth and to organisational feedback. types of assessment practiced throughout t ne programm e and through WBL and a

-Practical Skills:

-Ability to conduct research into

-Business and Management issues.

-(GBM 3.9)

-Use a range of established

-techniques to initiate and undertake

-analysis of information, and to

-propose solutions to problems

-arising form that analysis (FHEQ)

-Effective use of communication and

-information technology business

-applications.
-(GBM 3.9) Duine a m u 00.04 11.00 Dagage use sets 1110110000

-By the end of this level of this Primary: A3, A4, ILO3, Research reports HIGH2039 HIGH2057

-programme the students will be able to demonstrate for a threshold pass: Workshops, Practical tasks, A5 ILO4, ILO5 Written Reports Group HIGH2037

-to demonstrate for a tiffeshold pass.
-Online learning through ILO5 presentations HIGH2042

-Use, evaluate and appraise a range VLE Examinations HIGH2103

-of IT systems and software using Case Studies Examinations HIGH2058

-these outside the context they were 1110112000

-first developed in.
-Prepare Secondary/

-spreadsheets, manipulate data, use Supplementary:

-mathematical modules, and prepare (None)

-presentations to a high standard using a variety of media and methods presentations and written reports.
+HIGH2057 HIGH2042 HIGH2039 HIGH2103 aware and self-manage in terms of time planning and personal behaviour An explanation for embedding Employ programme: Employment related skills are linked to such as marketing or use economic moset is tested through the breadth and to organisational feedback. a number of modules which ethodologies for analysis of b give specific l usiness conte knowledge relexts.
+The more ated to skills for specifice general employment c areas related skill Practical Skills: Ability to conduct research into Business and Management issues.
+(GBM 3.9) Use a range of established techniques to initiate and undertake analysis of information, and to propose solutions to problems arising form that analysis (FHEQ) Effective use of communication and information technology business applications.
+(GBM 3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Use, evaluate and appraise a range of IT systems and software using these outside the context they were first developed in.
+Prepare spreadsheets, manipulate data, use Primary: Workshops, Practical tasks, Online learning through VLE Case Studies Secondary/ Supplementary: A3, A4, A5 ILO3, ILO4, ILO5 Research reports Written Reports Group presentations Examinations HIGH2039 HIGH2057 HIGH2042 HIGH2039 HIGH2103 HIGH2058 presentations to a high standard using a variety of media and methods presentations and written reports.
 Present information to an audience recognising its requirements and the limits of its knowledge.